-Pages, page types and page templates for example, are linked together in the following way:
+Content instances, content types and content templates for example, are linked together in the following way:

-- A page type defines a set of properties, for example, page name and publish date, where editors enter content.
+- A content type defines a set of properties, for example, page name and publish date, where editors enter content.

-- A page is an instance of the .NET class defining the page type.
-When a page is edited, values are assigned to the properties, and stored in the database.
+- A content is an instance of the .NET class defining the content type.
+When a content item is edited, values are assigned to the properties, and stored in the database.

 - The controller and view fetches the stored property values and renders the output.

-- A template can be associated with the page type, to render the output in a certain context
+- A template can be associated with the content type, to render the output in a certain context

 During website initialization, the synchronization engine in Optimizely scans and validates available content types and properties created in code, or from the CMS admin view.
-The bin folder is scanned for .NET classes inheriting PageData .
-For each of the classes found, a page type is created.
-For all public properties on the class, a corresponding property on the page type is created.
+The bin folder is scanned for .NET classes decorated with ContentTypeAttribute.
+For each of the classes found, a content type is created.
+For all public properties on the class, a corresponding property on the content type is created.

 The synchronization merges the settings stored in the database (from admin view) with settings defined in code.
 If the settings conflict, the database setting values take precedence.
 This means that any settings saved through the admin view will override settings defined in code.
 See Synchronization and Initialization.

-Pages are created by editors, and based on a specific page type.
-Pages build up the page tree structure in edit view.
-Information (both content and meta data) that is saved on a page instance, is stored in the Optimizely CMS database.
+Content instance are normally created by editors, and based on a specific content type.
+CMS are normally structured so pages are within a page tree structure while assets (media and blocks) are stored in a asset structure in edit view.
+Each content item can also have an instance specific asset folder with assets that are only for that content instance.
+Information (both content and meta data) that is saved on a content instance, is stored in the Optimizely CMS database.

-Rendering is based on controllers and views, which can be associated with templates for displaying content in certain context, for example inside another page, or through different channels and devices such as a mobile phone.
+It is possible to define several different templates (such as Controllers/Views, Razor Pages, view components or partial views) for displaying content in certain context, for example inside another page, or through different channels and devices such as a mobile phone.
 There are several ways to control the rendering.
 You can work with TemplateDescriptor, Tags, TemplateResolver, and DisplayChannel, to ensure that the correct rendering is applied depending on display context.
 See Rendering.

 Next topic in Learning path